danbev/learning-v8/README.md

 Lets say we have a method that iterates through a list of types and calls a method.
 If all the types are the same (monomorfic) a PIC acts just like an inline cache.
 The calls will directly call the target method (with the method prolog followed by the method body).
-If a differenty type exists in the list there will be a cache miss in the prolog and the lookup routine called.
-In normal inline caching this would rebind the call, replace the call to this types target method.
+If a different type exists in the list there will be a cache miss in the prolog and the lookup routine called.
+In normal inline caching this would rebind the call, replacing the call to this types target method.
 This would happen each time the type changes.

 With PIC the cache miss handler will generate a small stub routine and rebinds the call to this stub.
 The stub will check if the receiver is of a type that it was seen before and branch to the correct targets.
-Since the type of the target is already know at this point it can directly branch to the target method body without the need for the prolog.
+Since the type of the target is already known at this point it can directly branch to the target method body without the need for the prolog.
 If the type has not been seen before it will be added to the stub to handle that type.
 Eventually the stub will contain all types used and there will be no more cache misses/lookups.

 The problem is that we don't have type information so methods cannot be called directly, but instead be looked up.
 In a static language a virtual table might have been used.
-In JavaScript is no inheritance relationship so it is not possible to know a vtable offset ahead of time.
+In JavaScript there is no inheritance relationship so it is not possible to know a vtable offset ahead of time.
 What can be done is to observe and learn about the "types" used in the program.
 When an object is seen it can be stored and the target of that method call can be stored and inlined into that call.
 Bascially the type will be checked and if that particular type has been seen before the